cogentcore/core/docs/content/architecture/0-principles.md

 * Compile time type-safety: the type of the property is not `any` but the actual type needed.
 * Tab completion and full lookup in IDEs -- much easier when _using_ config values in an app, and also when setting styling in GUI.
 * GUI editor of config opts as a Form has full access to field tag GUI hints, etc.
-* [[types]] can provide access to field comments for full docs for each option, whereas the map implementation requires separate maps of docs and values.
+* [[doc:types]] can provide access to field comments for full docs for each option, whereas the map implementation requires separate maps of docs and values.

-This is why the [[cli]] configuration and app command management system is based on structs, and why Cogent Core uses direct styling functions that directly set values on the [[styles.Style]] structs.
+This is why the [[doc:cli]] configuration and app command management system is based on structs, and why Cogent Core uses direct styling functions that directly set values on the [[doc:styles.Style]] structs.

 ### Generate vs. `reflect` tradeoffs

 Generated code is, in general, faster and cleaner and can be targeted to just what is needed.
 On the other hand, `reflect` is more robust than generated code (doesn't require proper such code to have been generated), and generated code takes more space.
 Therefore, these tradeoffs need to be considered in a case-by-case basis, also in conjunction with generics.

-* [[types]] went back-and-forth from using generated vs reflect code, and settled on an "optimal" hybrid of the two.
+* [[doc:types]] went back-and-forth from using generated vs reflect code, and settled on an "optimal" hybrid of the two.
 The documentation-level data extracted from comments can only be obtained using generate, but we saved a lot of code by using reflect + generics instead of generating a `Type` variable for each type.

-* Many "Collection" elements in [[core]] use `reflect` to operate on any Go type, e.g., [[core.Form]] on `struct` and [[core.List]] on `slices` etc.
+* Many "Collection" elements in [[doc:core]] use `reflect` to operate on any Go type, e.g., [[doc:core.Form]] on `struct` and [[doc:core.List]] on `slices` etc.

 ### Interfaces instead of `reflect`

 Interfaces go hand-in-hand with generated code: the boilerplate code that satisfies the interfaces is auto-generated as needed.

-The prototype here is [[enums]].
+The prototype here is [[doc:enums]].

 ### Keep interfaces small